 All proceedings of the Accreditation Committee and the Council with respect to determining candidate status or accreditation of a college of podiatric medicine are held in executive session.

+STUDENT PRIVACY

+Institutions must use processes that protect student privacy and notify students of any projected additional student charges associated with the verification of student identity at the time of registration or enrollment.

 DISCLOSURE